Dean's Office contact: Divisional Dean

 - The individual must have both an outstanding academic record and a major impact on University programs and colleagues consistent with rank and experience.

-- The individual needs to have above-average merit evaluations in recent reviews.
+- The individual needs to have been deemed highly meritorious in recent reviews.

 - The competitive offer must come from a comparable institution or department.
 Response is unlikely to offers from institutions of significantly lesser reputation, even if the offered salary is higher.
-A response is usually not made to offers from industry or other non-academic employers.
+The College will not respond to offers from industry or other non-academic employers.

 - Consideration is given to the length of time since a previous retention offer was made.
 University policy requires a minimum of three years between retention offers.

-- The department must approve the making of a retention offer, following departmental guidelines.
+- Following the individual department guidelines, the department must approve the making of a retention offer.

 - Other elements involving one-time funding will be provided through a combination of departmental, College, and University resources.